PruvoNet/squiss-ts/source/includes/_squiss.md

 #### idlePollIntervalMs

-The number of milliseconds to wait before requesting a batch of messages when the queue was empty on the prior request.
+The number of milliseconds to wait before requesting a batch of messages when the queue was empty in the prior request.

  | |
 ---------- | -------  | -------